 We're grateful for your interest in helping us to achieve our vision of a healthy, hunger-free community here in Rochester, NY.
-Each year the Food Bank distributes more than 17 million pounds of food to 200,000 individuals in our 10 county service area, and we couldn't do that without our amazing volunteers!
+Our work would not be possible without your support!

-**Court Mandated Community Service hours are not available on this calendar.
-Please call Jes Rooks at 585-413-5059 for more information.
+**Court-Mandated Community Service hours are not available on this calendar.
+Please call Jes Scannell at 585-413-5059 for more information.

 - Volunteer Opportunities Descriptions

 - Distribution Center: Volunteers sort through non-perishable food donations to check them for quality.
 Volunteers are also responsible for categorizing, weighing, and packaging donated items to prepare them for shipment to our partner agencies.
 Other projects include assembling bags for our weekend BackPack Program and assisting with our Apple Line.
 Projects are done on an as-needed basis.
 Must be at least 8 years old.
 Ages 8-16 must be accompanied by an adult.

 - Special Project Volunteers: Foodlink can accommodate individuals and groups with developmental or intellectual disabilities for one-hour volunteer shifts, Tuesday through Friday.
 Volunteer work consists of low to moderate task such as labeling food products, sorting, and packaging.
 Projects are done on an as-needed basis.
 Online registration and sign-up are required from the group leader, as Foodlink no longer accepts walk-in volunteers.

 - Curbside Market: Volunteers will help our Curbside team load/unload produce, perform customer service activities at our various locations, and engage customers about incorporating healthy food into their diets.
 Must be at least 18 years old.